readthedocs/blog/lessons-from-hiring-manager-interviews.rst

 We talked to people looking for talent at five person companies all the way up to the biggest names in tech.
 In this post, I am going to cover some of the common things we heard from hiring managers and **share some ways for hiring managers to improve their company's process**.
-In our :doc:`next post in this series <tips-for-getting-your-next-developer-job>`, I will have some actionable tips for job seekers based on the same interviews.
+In our :doc:`next post in this series <tips-for-getting-a-developer-interview>`, I will have some actionable tips for job seekers based on the same interviews.

 Since this is a long post, I figured I'd share some of the key takeaways: